la2050/challenge/partners.markdown

 ### Outreach Partners

-We are grateful to the following organizations who are helping spread the word about this year’s challenge:
+We are grateful to the following organizations for helping spread the word about this year’s challenge:

 * [Collaborative Fund](https://www.collaborativefund.com/)